yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 - Migrate from legacy tokens [yveCRV and yvBOOST](#how-yvecrv-and-veboost-functionality-was-migrated-to-ycrv).

-yCRV can only ever be minted when a user either locks their CRV or migrates their yveCRV.
 Both operations mint yCRV at a 1:1 rate.
 All CRV locked in this way will automatically get max-locked as veCRV to increase Yearn's veCRV position.

 ### 'Activated'-tokens